 THE NORTHERN LOOP

-The Northern Loop is the third and final part of the Lancashire Way.
-It is the longest of the three loops at 109 miles and ascends just over 10,000 feet, which is more than the Southern Loop but less than the Central Loop.
+The Northern Loop is the third part of the Lancashire Way.
+It is the longest of the four loops at 109 miles and ascends just over 10,000 feet, which is more than the Southern Loop but less than the Central and Eastern Loops.
 However, it includes the two highest peaks on the Way – Gragareth/Green Hill at 2,053ft and Ward Stone at 1,841ft, which is just a few feet higher than Pendle Hill, the next highest peak.
 Hence it is very much the equal of its brother, the Central Loop, to the south.
 It is estimated that it will take on average just over 44 hours walking so can be completed in between 5-7 days and thus one complete week.

 The first two stages makes their way south from Lancaster initially via the Lancashire Coastal Way to Glasson and then by following the Lancaster Canal further before heading inland to meet up with the Bowland Fells again at Scorton.
 The walk then heads north crossing the northern Bowland Fells to Hornby in the Lune valley.
 At this point we make a detour further north to ensure that we do not miss the only peak in Lancashire that is technically a mountain – Gragareth and its near neighbour Green Hill, although the summit of the latter is just over the boundary wall in Yorkshire!